Skip to main content

 }

-3. Define the contents of the manifest file.
+2. Define the contents of the manifest file.

-For details on manifests, see Manifest Reference.
+For details on manifests, please refer to the Manifest Reference.

 <!--csproj settings-->